 - Subd 1.
-Participation.
-Schools interested in piloting the APTT model must conduct a vote prior to March 1 of the school year prior to the implementation of the APTT model.
-In any school where at least seventy-five (75) percent-of the full-time licensed staff assigned to the school and seventy-five (75) percent of impacted parents vote to participate in the APTT, the following changes will be implemented: - 1.1 An APTT Champion will be jointly selected by the building steward and the principal.
+Sites must conduct a vote with the staff in their building prior to May 1 of the school year prior to the implementation of the APTT model.
+In any school where at least seventy-five (75) percent of the full-time licensed staff assigned to the school support implementation and impacted families are consulted on the APTT implementation consistent with the requirements of the APTT model, the following changes will be implemented: - An APTT Champion will be selected by the APTT Committee consisting of: the APTT coordinator; the school principal; the Building Steward; an SPFT representative; and a representative from the office of Family Engagement and Community Partnerships.
 The Champion will receive a stipend of \$2,100 for the year that teacher serves as Champion.
-The coordinator shall work with the building Principal to identify resources needed to implement the APTT model. - 1.2 The District will create one .5 APTT Coordinator position to assist implementation to the teachers using APTT during this contract period.
+The Champion shall work with the building Principal and APTT Coordinator to identify resources needed to implement the APTT model.
+A job description of the Champion position and responsibilities will be maintained by the APTT coordinator subject to approval by the APTT Committee.
+In order to receive the stipend, Champions must complete the responsibilities outlined in the Champion job description.
+The APTT Committee will solicit and seek to incorporate the input of the APTT Champions. - 1.2 The District will continue to provide one .6 APTT Coordinator position to coordinate implementation for the teachers implementing APTT.
 Both parties agree that PIC will be used to continue to assess additional supports needed before the end of this contract period. - 1.3 Training for APTT will be held during the summer.
-The District will allocate up to a maximum of \$50,000 for training purposes.
-Participants will be paid according to the Professional Development pay rate in Appendix D. - 1.4 The schedule for the following school year will be altered to allow for the APTT classroom meetings.
-These meetings will be scheduled using the parent teacher conference hours referenced in ARTICLE 13, SECTION 3, Subd.
-2. Scheduling will be done based on the expected needs of the parents at that school, availability of transportation, child care and interpreter services where applicable and other considerations identified by the staff at the school.
-At least three (3) 75 minute APTT conferences plus one individual parent conference of thirty (30) minutes shall be scheduled. - 1.5 The APTT Coordinator will work with the Office of Family Engagement and Community Partnerships to coordinate the needed logistical supports for APTT conferences (translations, child care, transportation, etc.).
-Logistics and implementation cost of the APTT model will be covered by the school budget and APTT sites will be encouraged to allocate appropriate funding to cover full implementation of the APTT model. - 1.6 Due to the additional responsibilities that come with implementing APTT, teachers will receive a \$100 stipend for each APTT group session and be released from one elementary conference day and professional days.
-If teachers choose to attend professional development days they will be paid their daily rate of pay (salary divided by 187). - 1.7 The District will meet twice annually with the coordinator, champions, and training team to evaluate the success of the APTT project including feedback on parent involvement, parent satisfaction, parent concerns and collaborate on communication and outreach strategies.
+Participants will be paid according to the Professional Development pay rate in Appendix D. - 1.4 The schedule for the following school year will be altered to allow for the APTT classroom conferences.
+These conferences will be scheduled using the parent teacher conference hours referenced in ARTICLE 14, SECTION 3, Subd.
+2. Scheduling will be done based on the expected needs of the families at that school, availability of transportation, child care and interpreter services where applicable and other considerations identified by the staff at the school.
+At least three (3) 75 minute APTT conferences plus one individual parent conference of at least twenty (20) minutes shall be scheduled. - 1.5 The APTT Coordinator will work with the Office of Family Engagement and Community Partnerships to coordinate the needed logistical supports for APTT conferences (translations, interpreters, child care, transportation, materials, etc.).
+The cost of logistics and implementation (translations, interpreters, and child care) of the APTT model will be covered by the District's budget. - 1.6 Due to the additional responsibilities that come with implementing APTT, teachers will receive a \$100 stipend for each APTT group conference and follow up debrief session that they complete.
+They will also be released from all conference meeting requirements for traditional spring conferences (two conference evenings and one conference day at the elementary level).